ethereum-attestation-service/eas-docs-site/docs/learn/schemas.md

 EAS allows anyone to create and register their own schemas for any use case.
 This enables interoperability and composability between different attestation protocols and solutions, allowing the attestation layer to grow and change over time.

 ## What are Schemas?
 A schema is a predefined structure for creating and verifying attestations.
-It defines the data types, format, and composition of an attestation, allowing different attestations to be composed and verified in a trustless manner.
+It defines the data types, format, and composition of an attestation, which allows different attestations to be composed and verified in a trustless manner.

+EAS uses Ethereum ABI types as acceptable fields for schemas.
+In other words, schemas can be thought of as blueprints that define the format, composition, and data types of an attestation.
+Schemas are essential for creating and using attestations on EAS, as they provide a common format and structure for attestation data both on and off-chain.

+For example, a schema for a driver's license might include fields for the person's name, date of birth, license number, expiration date, and a photo of the person.
+This schema allows anyone to create and verify driver's license attestations, ensuring that the data included in the attestation is valid and accurate.

 :::info EAS uses Ethereum ABI types as acceptable fields
 :::